madskristensen/PrivateGalleryCreator/README.md

 ![Filesytem After](art/filesytem-after.png)

-You may not see the *Icons* folder if you don't have any icons registered in the VSIX files or if Windows Explorer doesn't see hidden files and folders.
+You may not see the *Icons* folder if you don't have any icons registered in the VSIX files or if Windows Explorer doesn't show hidden files and folders.
 So, don't worry if you don't see it.
 The ATOM feed will still work.

 You can now add the gallery to Visual Studio to have the extensions automatically show up.